danilos1/jmdb/README.md

 # JMDB
-Java Markdown Builder (JMDB) is a quite straightforward and practical library for buiding Markdown documents using java code
+JMDB(Java Markdown Builder) is a quite straightforward and practical library for buiding Markdown documents using java code